jitanshu/kiddo-sdui/README.md

 Zustand is used for cart state management.

-Cart updates are isolated from the homepage feed rendering pipeline.

-This prevents unnecessary re-renders of:
+Cart updates are isolated from the homepage rendering pipeline, preventing unnecessary re-renders of:

 * Banner blocks
 * Product grids
 * Dynamic collections

-when cart state changes.

 ⸻